oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Jokers

 Four Joker cards are used as a special Pacing and Empowerment mechanic.
 The Jokers are always shuffled into their respective Decks *face-up*.
-When a Joker is revealed (by reaching the top of the Deck), a few things happen.
-First off, *all* the Heroes currently at the table gain 1 Charge.
-Then Coach immediately takes the card and sets it face-up in front of him at the table as an **Omen**.
+When a Joker is revealed (by reaching the top of a Deck), immediately take it from its Deck and set it out face-up beside it for all to see.
+Jokers sitting forth in such a fashion are called **Omens**.

 Omens in play exist in two states: Active (face-up) and Spent (face-down).
-Omens represent impending Doom for the Heroes.
-Rules for their management are found in Coach's section of this manual (see p.
-SQUARP), but in short, he can choose to Spend an Omen at any time by flipping it face-down.
-This triggers one of the pre-written Crisis Events for the current scenario.
+When first revealed, they remain Active until used for one of the following purposes, based on their Deck of origin.

+**Pilot Omens** can be Spent at any time by a Pilot to gain additional Charges.
+The Pilot first flips the Active Omen face-down, and then gets to choose: she can either the +Chargeup:Self(Full) or the +Chargeup:All(2) event triggers.

+**Coach Omens** can be Spent by Coach to trigger Crisis events.
+These are explained in more detail in Coach's Handbook.

+It is important to note that the buildup of *any* number of Omens can benefit several of Coach's Threats, so players are advised to spend their quickly.

-Jokers are *never* sent to Play Piles or the Trash; Jokers on the table are not returned to their Decks until there are four Spent (as in *face-down*) Omens in front of Coach.
+Jokers are *never* sent to Play Piles or the Trash.
+Once both of a Deck's Jokers have been revealed and Spent, return them face-up to the Deck, then Reshuffle the Deck.

 ## Card Terminology